radualexandrub/Study/Linux/Top-Linux-Commands.md

 # You can create multiple files
 nano file1.txt markdownFile.md script.py
 ```

+(More on Nano here: [The 50 Most Popular Linux & Terminal Commands - 3h23m48s](https://youtu.be/ZtqBQ68cfJc?t=12228))

 You can create and edit files with `nano` editor (after entering nano editor, you will have multiple options like "save" `CTRL+O`, or "exit" `CTRL+X`):